robbieve/Bevvie-Backend/README.md

-This is the planvet project
+This is the Bevvie project backend.